Channel 3 (Thailand): History

 During its early years, Channel 3's airtime lasted six hours, broadcasting from 16:00 to 22:00, and later expanded to the daytime hours.
 For a short period of time, it started broadcasting 24 hours from March to August 1997, but was scuttled due to the 1997 Asian financial crisis.
 The network resumed its 24-hour airtime on 1 January 2005.

 On 1 January 2001, Channel 3 was the first station in Thailand to broadcast a 3D film.
 The movie, Jaws 3-D, required a pair of 3D glasses bought from certain stores partnered with the network for the event or obtained elsewhere.

 In the late 2000s, the channel's philosophy was the development of the quality of all types of programs in order to bring more variety to the viewer.

 On 16 September 2009, due to a wastewater treatment failure, the generator room was flooded, leading to all broadcasts to be suspended at approximately 4:04pm due to the lack of power.
 At 5:32pm, a test card was shown with the National Anthem, and at 5:37pm, programs returned.

 In September 2018, Channel 3 (owned jointly by BEC and MCOT) was the last broadcaster to broadcast analog television services in Thailand.
 The network made the move to digital television in late 2019 on VHF while analogue television ceased transmission on 26 March 2020 at 00:00 am (UTC+7), exactly 50 years after the channel's launch.
 This also marked the end of MCOT's contract, as it stated that all analog broadcasting equipment must be returned to them.

 In 2021, all entertainment programs produced by Tero Entertainment were transferred to Channel 7 HD.

+Airing hours

+Currently the channel broadcasts 24 hours a day.